 Poems by Eve Ricard, projection of photos by Matthieu Ricard on 25 September 2022

-A moment in a special and magical atmosphere.
+A moment in a special, magical atmosphere.

 Shards of life in 60 poemspreface by Christian Bobin